aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 ##### 10.3.4.
 When to choose Cypress

+If you're looking for a tool _exclusively_ to write tests for Chrome and Firefox.

 ### Section 11.
 Writing UI-based end-to-end tests

 ##### 11.1.1.
 Setting up a test environment